baztian/jaydebeapi/README.rst

   - Enrich exceptions with message from java SQLExceptions

+  - Be more specific about DB API exceptions: Distinguish DatabaseError and InterfaceError.

   - Fix typo LONGNARCHAR vs LONGVARCHAR (thanks @datdo for reporting #4)

 - 0.1.5 - 2015-03-02